College of Veterinary Medicine

 CVM-771E: Specialty Animal Elective

-Credits 4.0CVM-772: Small Animal Primary Care
+CVM-772: Small Animal Primary Care

-Credits 4.0Supervised clinical instruction in the medical and surgical areas of a busy community shelter practice.
+Credits 4Supervised clinical instruction in the medical and surgical areas of a busy community shelter practice.
 Students perform medical, dental and surgical treatments for the benefit of animals owned by the shelter.
 LMU-CVM faculty work with the shelter medical and surgical teams in the supervision of students.
 Students perform physical examinations on dogs and cats, and discuss their findings with LMU-CVM faculty, shelter veterinarians and staff.
 Students are intimately involved in providing medical, surgical and preventive care to shelter animals.
 Students are involved in the preparation and performance of elective surgeries (such as ovariohysterectomy, orchiectomy, and dentistry) on dogs and cats under the supervision of LMU-CVM faculty, shelter veterinarians and staff.
 Students take part in discussions and/or demonstrations in regard to animal behavior problems and potential solutions.
 Students participate in medicine and surgery rounds.
 Students make formal rounds presentation to other students and staff during the course and prepare a presentation relevant to the shelter experience with the approval of the course director for presentation at rotation end.
 The course is composed of hands on medical and surgical care of shelter-owned animals, lectures, self-study, case write ups and presentations and team based exercises.

 CVM-773: Diagnostic Medicine

-Credits 2.0Supervised clinical instruction in clinical and anatomic pathology at a veterinary diagnostic laboratory.
+Credits 2Supervised clinical instruction in clinical and anatomic pathology at a veterinary diagnostic laboratory.
 Students are active participants in diagnostic examination of specimens from animal patients and gain experience in necropsy of a variety of animal species under the supervision of veterinary pathologists.
 Interpretation of gross pathology, clinical pathology, toxicology, microbiology, serology, and parasitology findings.

 CVM-774: Large Animal Clinical Rotation

-Credits 2.0Students will be introduced to diagnostic and therapeutic procedures for large animals which may include internal medicine, surgery, preventative medicine, lameness, herd and flock health consultation, routine procedures, diagnostic imaging, reproductive technology, wound care, dentistry, anesthesia, and general surgical procedures using a combination of live animals, case discussion, models, and cadavers.
+Credits 2CVM-774 Large Animal Clinical Rotation is a required 2-week rotation designed to expand students' large animal clinical skills.
+Students will be introduced to diagnostic and therapeutic procedures for large animals which may include internal medicine, surgery, preventative medicine, lameness, herd and flock health consultation, routine procedures, diagnostic imaging, reproductive technology, wound care, dentistry, anesthesia, and general surgical procedures using a combination of live animals, case discussion, models, and cadavers.
 Students will demonstrate continued communications skills development including communication with owners through written discharge instructions and communication with colleagues via referral letters.
-Small animal wellness and surgery may be included in the rotation.

 CVM-775: Mixed Animal Practice

-Credits 4.0Supervised clinical course with mixed animal practice veterinarians (canine, feline, beef, dairy, equine, small ruminants, swine) working in ambulatory and/or clinic-based practice.
+Credits 4Supervised clinical course with mixed animal practice veterinarians (canine, feline, beef, dairy, equine, small ruminants, swine) working in ambulatory and/or clinic-based practice.
 Students see a wide variety of cases and are active participants in their diagnostic and therapeutic management, to include documentation of findings and care in problem-oriented medical records and performance of clinical procedures.

 CVM-776: NAVLE Administration*